San Francisco, California

 — BuzzFeed News, December 2021

-What makes San Francisco's encryption particularly troubling is how the city framed it.
-In May 2021, SFPD announced a "hybrid system"—the first of its kind in California—that would preserve some public access.
+In May 2021, SFPD announced a "hybrid system" — described as the first of its kind in California — that would preserve some public access.

 What SFPD Promised (May 2021)

-• Initial dispatch public: Dispatchers would send officers to incidents on open channels
+• Dispatchers would send officers to incidents on open channels

-• Outcome reported: At the conclusion of incidents, dispatchers would state outcomes publicly (arrests made, report taken, etc.)
+• At the conclusion of incidents, dispatchers would state outcomes publicly (arrests made, report taken, etc.)

-• Only sensitive info encrypted: Communications regarding the incident and PII checks would use encrypted channels
+• Communications regarding the incident and PII checks would use encrypted channels

 What SFPD Delivered (December 2021)

-• No hybrid in practice: Scanner hobbyists tracked the shift and found comprehensive encryption
+• Scanner hobbyists tracked the shift and found nearly all traffic encrypted — no hybrid in practice

-SFPD previously framed the coming encryption as a partial measure.
-What arrived was an effective blocking of all radio traffic.
+SFPD framed what was coming as a partial measure.
+What arrived blocked essentially all radio traffic.

 Timeline: From Open to Dark